Tafsir1729/Emotion-Recognizer-from-Texts/README.md

-An application which can recognize emotion/reaction from text
+# An application to recognize emotion/reaction from text